 I have been a wife to my second husband for more than twenty years.
 He mentioned something to me that seems to be one of the keys to understanding the concept of being submissive in marriage.
 He said that Jesus and God the Father are the supreme team.
 If Jesus is the head of the church that the Father has given to him, then he is the head of the bride or wife in the spiritual marriage contract between humans and God.

-God commanded men to love in the same way that Jesus loved us (Ephesians 5:25).
-This assures wives that they will not receive abuse and makes it very easy for her to submit to him.
+God commanded a man to love his wife in the same way that Jesus loved us (1John 3:16, Ephesians 5:25).
+This assures women, if this command is obeyed, that they will not receive abuse and makes it very easy for her to submit to her husband.

 The word 'submit' means to put oneself in another person's hands.
 Chaos happens when everyone is trying to lead at the same time.
-So one person has been designated by God (Genesis 3:16) in each family to be the lead and the other to put themselves in the leader's trusting hands.
-God has given this role of leadership to the husband of each wife.
-The wife is not less in intelligence or talent but is weaker as a physical vessel (1Peter 3:7).
+This is why God designated the man in a marriage (Genesis 3:16) to be the leader of his wife and the rest of the family.
+This leadership role does not mean she is less intelligent or talented than him but is a recognition that she is the physically weaker vessel (1Peter 3:7).

 A man's eternal life is in jeopardy if there is a hindrance in his prayers.
 Her role is to carry and care for the children that will come from this relationship.
 If a man loves his wife as himself, which is what Jesus told them to do, then it is not very difficult for her to be submissive and trust him to make finalize family decisions.

 In some cases, when the woman has more expertise on some issue then he has, he is expected to submit to her so that there is peace in the family (see Ephesians 5).
 We are never to lord it over each other for any reason (Matthew 20:25 - 26).